php-fig/per-coding-style/migration-2.0.md

 and focuses on the changes on a section-by-section basis as its focus is to be more readable.

-This document intends to provide a summary of these changes that can then be used to drive action-lists for toolset producers to support PER-CS v2.0.
+This document intends to provide a summary of these changes that can then be used to drive action lists for toolset producers to support PER-CS v2.0.

 This document is non-normative.
 The published [2.0 PER-CS](https://www.php-fig.org/per/coding-style/) specification is the canonical source for the PER-CS formatting expectations.